 There is something that feels right about enjoying a delicious hamburger in a college town.
 Maybe it’s the monotony of dining hall food that makes burger joints so popular around college campuses, or maybe it’s just tradition.
 Whatever it is, it’s basically a requirement that college towns have a restaurant where you can get a delicious burger.

-Here are 15 of the best college town burger places in the US.
+Here are 15 of the best college town burger joints in the US.

 1. Honest Abe’s Burgers & Freedom—Lincoln, NE